 Withholding Tax

-- Dividends paid to a company referred to in the EU’s Parent-Subsidiary Directive provided that it owns at least 10% of the capital of the company distributing the dividends
+Dividends paid to a company mentioned within the EU’s Parent-Subsidiary Directive, provided it possesses at least 10% of the capital of the company paying such dividend

 Capital Gains Tax